Business Administration (MBA)

 • MIS 686 – Enterprise Database Management

-• MIS 687 –Secure Enterprise Networking and Mobile Technologies
+• MIS 687 – Secure Enterprise Networking and Mobile Technologies

 • MIS 691 – Decision Support Systems

-• MIS 695 –Business Systems Analysis and Design
+• MIS 695 – Business Systems Analysis and Design

-• MIS 649 – Business Analytics
+• MIS 720 – Electronic Business and Big Data Infrastructures

-• MIS 750 – Strategic Project Management
+• MIS 750 – Strategic Program Management

 • MIS 753 – Global Supply Chain Analytics